bhisaac/5eFP/5eFP-SRD.md

 You	can	use	an	arcane focus	as	a	spellcasting	focus for	your	warlock	spells.

 ## Otherworldly Patrons
 The beings that serve as patrons for warlocks are mighty inhabitants of other planes of existence—not gods, but almost godlike in their power.
-Various patrons give their warlocks access to different powers and invocations, and expect significant favors in return.
+Various patrons give their warlocks access to different powers and abilities and expect significant favors in return.

 Some patrons collect warlocks, doling out mystic knowledge relatively freely or boasting of their ability to bind mortals to their will.
 Other patrons bestow their power only grudgingly, and might make a pact with only one warlock.
 Warlocks who serve the same patron might view each other as allies, siblings, or rivals.